dharini03/Lang-d-t/README.md

 ## Technologies Used

 - **Python**: The primary programming language for the application.
-- **Streamlit**: Framework for building the web application interface.
+- **Gradio**: Framework for building the web application interface.
 - **scikit-learn**: Library for machine learning, used for training the language detection model.
 - **NLTK**: Natural Language Toolkit for text preprocessing.
 - **googletrans**: Library for accessing the Google Translate API for translation services.